CourseReps/ECEN489-Spring2015/Project3/readme.md

 Column Name | Details
 --- | ---
 ID1 | See text below
-ID2 |      "
+ID2 | See text below
-The friends table will contain pairs of IDs.
+The FRIENDS table will contain pairs of IDs.
 These IDs will match up with the users in the USERS table.
 Each pair of IDs constitutes a friendship between to users.
 To improve searching efficiency, whenever a new friendship is established, a pair of entries is created for each relationship.

 For example, if John (ID: 1001) and Jane (ID: 1337) become friends, the following entries will be added to the FRIENDS table: